sitespeedio/sitespeed.io/docs/_posts/2018-10-10-sitespeed.io-7.5.md

 docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:7.5.0-plus1 https://www.sitespeed.io/
 ```

 And you will also automatically run Lighthouse and GPSI.
-We will automatically release a new version of the container per release by adding *-plus1* to the tag.
+We will release a new version of the container per release by adding *-plus1* to the tag.
 If you use Graphite/InfluxDb the score from Lighthouse and GPSI will be automatically stored.

-If you want to add functionality please send PRs to [https://github.com/sitespeedio/plugin-lighthouse](https://github.com/sitespeedio/plugin-lighthouse) and [https://github.com/sitespeedio/plugin-gpsi](https://github.com/sitespeedio/plugin-gpsi).
+This is a really simple implementatiom and if you miss any functionality please send PRs to [https://github.com/sitespeedio/plugin-lighthouse](https://github.com/sitespeedio/plugin-lighthouse) and [https://github.com/sitespeedio/plugin-gpsi](https://github.com/sitespeedio/plugin-gpsi).

 ![Lighthouse]({{site.baseurl}}/img/lighthouse.png)
 {: .img-thumbnail-center}